 His research has been published in general-interest economics journals (American Economic Review, Review of Economics and Statistics, Journal of Economic Perspectives) as well as journals in health economics (Journal of Health Economics, Health Economics), labor economics (Journal of Human Resources, Labour Economics), and public policy (Journal of Policy Analysis and Management, Health Affairs).

-John is an Associate Editor of the journals Health Economics and Health Economics, is on the editorial board of the American Journal of Health Economics and is the former co-editor-in-chief of the journal Economics and Human Biology.
+John serves an Associate Editor of the Journal of Health Economics and Health Economics, is on the editorial board of the American Journal of Health Economics and is the former co-editor-in-chief of Economics and Human Biology.